dwthurber/MSHE-Student-Resources/_info/student-status.md

 #### Withdrawing from the MSHE Program

-If you no longer wish to continue as a student in the MSHE program please contact Dr. Kristin McCann at kristin.mccann1@northwestern.edu.
-Kristin will assist you in filling out a paper form to terminate your status as a student in the program.
+If you no longer wish to continue as a student in the MSHE program please contact the MSHE office.
+We will assist you in filling out a paper form to terminate your status as a student in the program.
 Please note that this process is the same for matriculated and non-matriculated students.

 #### Re-Entry for Withdrawn Students